Updated: Apr 28

 How to Prevent Future Mite Infestations

 If you find the problem is reoccurring, consider replacing carpets with wood or tile floors.
 In fact, if you suffer from dust mite allergies, you should consider removing as much fabric as possible.
 Take down long drapes and curtains, remove area rugs, and do without fabric wall hangings.
 You might also think about replacing all your bedding with synthetic materials.
-In other words, deny the mites their beloved habitats.
+In other words, deny the mites their beloved habitat.

 Of course, preventing mite infestations should an on-going concern, so remain vigilant and be ready-to-act immediately should those pesky mites return.